Categories: Technology

 FedEx Refused To Deliver A Huawei Phone

-According to the attached notice, the problem was a “US government issue with Huawei and China government.”
+According to the attached notice, the problem was a “US government issue with Huawei and the Chinese government.”

 Crucially, there wasn’t a specific law referenced; the company simply decided it would rather not take on the trouble of figuring out if this was kosher or not.